Best Paid Focus Groups in 2021: Make $150+/hour

 Payout: Redeem points instantly for cash via PayPal or a bank transfer.
 Or, grab e-Gift cards to companies like Walmart, Amazon, Visa, iTunes, and more.

 UserTesting is my favorite, and I use it often.
 Every test pays out $10 and takes 10 – 20 minutes to complete.
 You’ll use a browser plugin to record your screen and voice and walk through a set of instructions while answering questions.
-It’s a great way to earn extra money!
+It’s a great way to earn good money!

 Payout: $10 per test, via PayPal, one week later